 In SQLite we can use Case statement with Select, Update, Delete, Where, Order By, Having clauses to get required values by defining multiple conditions based on our requirement.

 Following is the syntax of the SQLite CASE statement.

 WHEN [condition.2] THEN [expression.2]

 In the above SQLite Case Statement syntax, we defined multiple conditions to get the required values.

 Here in SQLite Case statement each WHEN. ..
-THEN clauses evaluated in order manner.
+THEN clauses evaluated in an orderly manner.
 First, it evaluated condition 1 in case if it satisfied then it returns expression 1 otherwise it will execute condition 2 and so on.
-If no condition is satisfied, then finally execution go to ELSE block and expression under ELSE is evaluated.
+If no condition is satisfied, then finally execution goes to ELSE block, and expression under ELSE is evaluated.

 We will see how to use the SQLite case statement with Select query for that create one table called STUDENT and insert some data by using the following queries.

 CREATE TABLE STUDENT

 (ID INTEGER PRIMARY KEY,